lorenwest/node-monitor/README.md

 **Add to your app**

-Place the following line of code into your application bootstrap:
+Place the following line of code into your app server bootstrap:

     require('monitor-min').start();